rootyJeon/rootyJeon/README.md

 ## Education
 - Senior of Korea University, Dept. of Computer Science & Engineering (2020.03. - )
-- Double majoring in Dept. of Statistics
+- Double majoring in Korea University, Dept. of Statistics

 ## I'm currently working on...
 - AI Researcher of [ARCREAL Co.](https://arcreal.com/) (2023.01. - )